cloudflare/cloudflare-docs/content/r2/platform/s3-compatibility/api.md

 {{<Aside type="warning">}}

-Note that `ListObjects` is supported but `ListObjectsV2` is recommended when developing applications.
-Learn more at [ListObjects](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjects.html).
+Even though `ListObjects` is a supported operation, it is recommended that you use `ListObjectsV2` instead when developing applications.
+For more information, refer to [ListObjects](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjects.html).

 {{</Aside>}}